EU and US Making Potential Moves Towards The Standardization Of Crypto RegulationsOct 7, 2020, 11:59AM

 Both CSBS’ MSB Networked Compliance agenda and MiCA tried to create some degree of regulatory standardization throughout several states, though through different mechanisms.

 It is clear from what is happening that standardization of crypto regulations is taking place.
-The CEO and founder of Noble Gold Investment said that these rules were basically keeping up the pace with an activity that is already publicly regulated.
+Collin Plume, the CEO and founder of Noble Gold Investment, said that these rules were basically keeping up the pace with an activity that is already publicly regulated.

 Bob Morris, one of the head compliance officers at Apifiny undoubtedly informed Finance Magnates that despite the leaked proposal from the EU attempting to resolve many of the regulatory issues for the European Union’s cryptocurrency market, the most important aspect of the regulations is the goal of the commission to transmit this norms across the EU borders.